 If the speck is stuck in your upper eyelid, pull your upper eyelid down over your lower eyelid and let go.
 When your upper eyelid slides back, the speck might come out.

 If the speck is in your lower eyelid, pull the eyelid out and press on the skin underneath so you can see the pink part of the inside of the eyelid.
-If you can see the speck, you can try to get it out with a damp cotton swab, being careful not to touch your eyeball.
+If you can see the speck, you can try to get it out with a damp cotton ball, being careful not to touch your eyeball.
 You can also run a gentle stream of water over the inside of your eyelid.

 When to Flush Out Your Eye